Cheapest price

 The train from Vienna to Bratislava takes you to a destination from which you can access interior Europe cities with ease.
 You can board a train to Graz and enjoy the merger of different architectural styles, cultures, and ages influencing the cityscape, which have made it a UNESCO world heritage site.
 You will enjoy the architectural exploits of the Czech in Ostrava visiting sites such as the New City Hall that offers you a bird's eye view of the city.
 On the Danube, you can visit the Margaret, Csepet, Hajógyári, and Molnár islands in Budapest.
 You can also join other tourists in Zagreb visiting attractions such as the Christmas market, St. Mark's Church, or enjoy the unique Croatian cuisine from the top city restaurants.

-Passengers board the train most frequently from Wien Hauptbahnhof, which is located around 2.9 miles (4.6 km) away from the city centre, and they get off the train at Bratislava Hlavná Stanica, located 1.3 miles (2.1 km) away from the city centre.
+Passengers board the train most frequently from Vienna Hbf, which is located around 2.8 miles (4.5 km) away from the city centre, and they get off the train at Bratislava-Petržalka, located 1.9 miles (3 km) away from the city centre.

 Here are some other resources that might have the information you need